-The plethora of indoor and outdoor activities and venues makes Indianapolis extremely popular with residents and tourists alike, although substance abuse continues to plague the city’s residents.
+The plethora of indoor and outdoor activities and venues makes Indianapolis extremely popular with residents and tourists alike, although substance use continues to plague the city’s residents.

 Indianapolis Addiction Treatment

 Addiction treatment services in Indianapolis typically start with a full assessment.
 This is to determine the individual’s overall mental and physical health and identify the types of therapeutic services needed.
 Patients can choose from many levels of care, including:

 Indianapolis Medical Detoxification

 The substance use disorder recovery process often starts with drug and alcohol detoxification.
 This treatment process involves abstaining from drugs and alcohol and letting the substance exit the body.

 Some detox patients will be provided with medication, like Diskets (methadone) or Suboxone (naloxone and buprenorphine).
 These physician-prescribed medications help reduce cravings and prevent withdrawal symptoms while blocking the pleasurable mental and physical effects of substance use.

 Inpatient drug rehab involves living at the treatment center for the duration of the treatment program.
 This level of care is also referred to as residential addiction treatment, and individuals often choose this type of program because it completely eliminates outside distractions and triggers so they can focus on recovering and learning how to live a sober life.

 Components of Indianapolis inpatient drug rehab may include: